Linaro/lava/doc/v2/writing-tests.rst

           characters or special characters from the following list, including white space(s): ``$& "'`()<>/\|;``

-If the file is not under version control (i.e. not in a git or bzr repository), the **version** of the file must also be specified in the metadata:
+If the file is not under version control (i.e. not in a git repository), the **version** of the file must also be specified in the metadata:

 .. code-block:: yaml